-- 1. Drive way is a Two-Way Entrance/Exit for multiple businesses, SPEED LIMIT 15 - 2.
-SPRUCE has a ONE WAY parking lot to increase flow driving through Drop Off/Pick Up zone - 3.
-Drive through to Drop Off or Park in Parking area to come into SPRUCE building - 4.
-Pick Up from Parking, Students Released by Car - 5.
-NO UNATTENDED STUDENTS allowed in the parking area
+- 1. Drive way is a Two-Way Entrance/Exit - 2.
+SPRUCE has a ONE-WAY parking lot to increase flow driving through Drop Off/Pick Up zone - 3.
+Drive through to Drop Off Area or Park in Parking area to come to SPRUCE building - 4.
+Park for Pick Up, Stand in Drop Off Area, Students Released by Parent Physical Identification - 5.
+NO UNATTENDED STUDENTS allowed in the parking area, Minimize lingering in parking area.

+SPRUCE collaborates with area organizations at other locations around the Four Corners Area for specific purposes.
 Classes taught at collaborating organizations will have additional information provided on weekly Friday newsletter.